terrimporter/rbcL_landPlant_Classifier/README.md

 ### v1-blastn

 The rbcL_landPlant_v1-blastn.zip file should be unzipped.
 The folder contains a FASTA formatted file that can be used to build a local database with makeblastdb and can be run using blastn.
-This may be useful for finding similar species in the reference set.
+Since this classifier cannot reliably make taxonomic assignments to the species rank, the BLAST approach may be useful for finding similar species in the reference set.

 ```linux
 # assuming you already have local blast intalled